What is Learn to Skate?

 Group instruction includes:

-New registrants will be required to pay an annual $18 USFS insurance policy that is valid from July 1-June 30 every year.
+New registrants will be required to pay an annual $18 Learn to Skate USA membership that is valid from July 1-June 30 every year.
+Learn to Skate USA does not prorate this fee.

 If you miss a class, you can make it up on the other class day! i.e. you miss your Wednesday class and you can make it up on any Saturday.
 Just be sure to check the class times under our Class Times tab.